 Africa Oyé is FREE and open to all.
-We are delighted to welcome all our deaf and disabled festival-goers.
+We are delighted to welcome all our deaf, disabled and neurodivergent festival-goers.

 There is no admission charge and no tickets required to enter the festival.